sonu0702/hanko-memes/README.md

 I have used standard ```jsonwebtoken``` and ```jwks-rsa``` libraries.
 This help me get the public key using that I have verifed the JWT token to extract userId.

-By participating in (this)[https://www.hanko.io/hackathon#Apply] hackathon I got to explore Hanko Authentication an awesome authentication library.
+By participating in [Hanko hackathon](https://www.hanko.io/hackathon#Apply) I got to explore Hanko Authentication an awesome authentication library.
 OpenAI to generate meme captions and Next.Js 13.